Coming February 2019!

 Applications now being accepted and Intakes scheduled beginning February 4th 2019:

-We are pleased to announce that San Jose DBT is offering a new empirically treatment called Radically-Open DBT ( RO-DBT)
+We are pleased to announce that San Jose DBT is offering a new empirically supported treatment called Radically Open DBT (RO-DBT)

 While integrating many of the core principles and skills of comprehensive DBT, Radically Open DBT was developed as a treatment that targets very different problems in living.
 While comprehensive DBT targets emotional control, Radically Open DBT primarily targets emotional loneliness.